 Please read more about module descriptions and candidate profiles below.

-Robert (Robby) J. Davidson is a PhD candidate at the Amsterdam Institute for Social Science Research at the University of Amsterdam.
+Dr. Robert (Robby) J. Davidson is a recent graduate of the Amsterdam Institute for Social Science Research at the University of Amsterdam.
 Davidson is the programme manager of the Amsterdam Research Centre for Gender and Sexuality (ARC-GS) and was an editor of the Tijdschrift voor genderstudies (Dutch Journal for Gender Studies).
 Davidson’s research interests include LGBT studies, the institutionalization of social movements, processes of intersexualization, masculinity, queer theory, and the Netherlands.
 Davidson has published in the Journal of Homosexuality, Mobilization, and Social Movement Studies.

 Want to get to know more about studying in Amsterdam?
 Follow us on social media and join our summer community.
 Get a feel for our summer school vibe and our academic and social community, and learn about studying with us through the eyes of past summer school students.